spatialos/UnrealGDK/README.md

 * You don’t mind the rough edges and are interested in contributing to the GDK (see our [contributions](.github/CONTRIBUTING.md) policy).
 * You want to start evaluating the GDK or prototyping on it for a future project.

 Although every feature you need to build your optimal SpatialOS game may not be ready yet, this is a great time to get involved and shape the Unreal GDK.
-We are committed to improving the GDK rapidly, aiming for an alpha release in Autumn 2018.
+We are committed to improving the GDK rapidly, aiming for an alpha release in Fall 2018.

 ## Feature List
 See the [full feature list](docs/features.md) for what is supported in the Unreal GDK